|

-How I Have Learned German (I am still learning.)
+How I Learned German (I am still learning.)

 |